ashokc/Attention-as-Dynamic-Tf-Idf-for-Deep-Learning/README.md

 ![Data Flow in Keras](./images/attention_keras.jpg "Data flow in Keras")

 *Figure 2.
-Data flow with & without attention, and with & without masking.*
+Data flow with & without attention, and with & without masking.
+Attention layer from [Christos Baziotis](https://gist.github.com/cbaziotis/6428df359af27d58078ca5ed9792bd6d) is used when masking is in place.*

 ## Dependencies